 [The righteous] cry, and the LORD heareth, and delivereth them out of all their troubles.
 18 The LORD [is] nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.
 19 Many [are] the afflictions of the righteous: but the LORD delivereth him out of them all.
 Psalm 34:17-19 KJV

 God doesn’t miss a thing

 God is completely aware of all of your heartache and struggles.
 The Psalms say that He is full of compassion towards us:

 But thou, O Lord, [art] a God full of compassion, and gracious, longsuffering, and plenteous in mercy and truth.
 Psalm 86:15 KJV

-Put your trust and hope in Him – call upon Him
+Put your trust and hope in God – call upon Him

 Sometimes we put our trust and hope in the wrong thing.
 We may look to circumstances or peopleor we may build up expectations in things that are not based on God’s will for our lives.
-We must put our hope and trust that can never fail us – that is in God.
+We must put our hope in God and trust that can never fail us – that is in God.
 He is the source of every good and perfect gift.

 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.
 James 1:17 KJV

 God has great plans for you; hang in there!